 - 1x undercut Line 6/Boss wireless transmitter cavity

 - 1x undercut wire snipper cavity for cutting strings

 - 1x undercut string winder cavity

 - 3x long neck allen driver cavities for use with ratchet handle

 - 1x headstock plate with attached D'Addario Micro Tuner cavity

-- 14 holes for primary & backup bolt storage
+- Primary & backup bolt storage